Redland Bay suburb profile

 Redland Bay property market performance

-The rental market in Redland Bay has also shown growth, with house rents increasing by 7.1% to an average of $750.
-Unit rents have remained stable, with no change over the last 12 months, maintaining an average rent of $650.
+In the rental market, house rents have increased by 4.9% over the last year, with an average rent of $750.
+Unit rents have remained stable, with no change over the past 12 months, maintaining an average rent of $650.

 | Houses | Units | |